haithcockce/learning-stuff/docs/training/slab-slub.md

     - `*cpu_slab` the offset from the per-cpu base address for the per-cpu `kmem_cache_cpu` struct discussed later on,
     - `offset` a slub object contains a fair bit of additional "stuff" to account for cacheline things as well as debugging purposes.
 Behind the cached object area is some padding and then the pointer to the next free object.
 For the "linked list" noted above, this is the `next` pointer typically seen in linked list structures.
+    - `min_partial` a lower bound on the count of partial slabs to keep around in NUMA nodes
+    - `kmem_cache_order_objects {max,min}` upper and lower limits of the sizes of the objects in the slub objects and the upper and lower limits on the order of the pages backing the slabs
+    - `inuse` the start of the metadata of the slub object.
+In some instances, `inuse` will point to the `freepointer` which resides past the cached object spot, various tracking data bits, and padding, wherein `offset` and `inuse` will likely match.
+In others, the `freepointer` is set where the cached object was so `offset` and `inuse` will not match.
+    - `list` the entry point for the list of slab caches
+    - `node[MAX_NUMANODES]` list of per NUMA node `kmem_cache_nodes`. **Note** in a vmcore, the list will always be `MAX_NUMANODES` in size (1024 at the time of writing) but will potentially be filled with garbage in the areas of the list where there is no possible NUMA node (IE for a 2 node system, a slab cache's `node` list will have 1024 spots but only `node[0]` and `node[1]` will have valid pointers).

 - Each slab cache has both a local, per-cpu bit of slab cache info and a per-numa node bit of slab cache info
 - For optimizations, the per-cpu slab cache, `kmem_cache_cpu` contains a small subset of the slabs for the slab cache

     - `freelist` points to the first free object on a page of slab
     - `page` points to the slab page `freelist` resides in.
 This will be the first page checked when allocating locally.
     - `partial` points to a slab page that has some objects allocated and others freed.
 Sometimes is the same pointer as `page` and sometimes not.
 This will be the backup page to check if `page` doesn't have any free objects.

 - The per-numa node slab cache bits, `kmem_cache_node` allows synchronous access to objects shared across them but is slower

     - `list_lock` prevents concurrent updates to its lists of slabs
     - `nr_partial` a count of the amount of partial slabs it has for that slab cache
     - `struct list_head partial` the list of partial slab pages